anywhichway/reasondb/README.md

 2) Optional elements are further surrounded by square brackets, e.g. `[< >]`.

-3) Elipses, `...`, indicates the immediatly previous form can be repeated.
+3) Elipses, `...`, indicates the immediately previous form can be repeated.

 ## Creating A Database

-The ReasonDB constructor signature is: `ReasonDB(<nameOrPath>,<uniqueKeyName>,<storageType>,clear=false)`
+The ReasonDB constructor signature is: `ReasonDB("<nameOrPath>","<uniqueKeyName>"="@key",<storageType>,clear=false,activate=true,{<options>}={})`

-<nameOrPath> is currently ignored except when using ReasonDB.LocalStore on NodeJS.
-In which case it is a path relative to the execution context.
+`<nameOrPath>` - See storage types below for use.

+`<uniqueKeyName>` - The property to add to objects to uniquely identify them.
+Using anything other than "@key" has not been heavily tested at this point.

-The currently available storage types are `ReasonDB.MemStore`, `ReasonBD.LocalStore`, `ReasonDB.LocalForageStore`.
+`<storageType>` - The currently available storage types are:

-1) `ReasonDB.MemStore` provides a high-speed in memory database.
+1) `ReasonDB.MemStore` provides a high-speed in memory database. `<nameOrPath>` is ignored.

 2) `ReasonBD.LocalStore` uses browser localStorage in Chrome and Firefox.
-In NodeJS the same API saves to disk with no quota limitations.
+Microsoft Edge just fails.
+In NodeJS the same API saves to disk with no quota limitations. `<nameOrPath>` is ignored in the browser.
+On NodeJS, it is a path relative to the execution context of NodeJS.

 3) `ReasonDB.LocalForageStore` is built on-top of IndexedDB.
 It is slow and not recommended unless you need to store a lot of data in the browser.
+Configuring with this store will fallback to `ReasonBD.LocalStore` on NodeJS.

+4) `ReasonDB.IronCacheStore` - Create your IronCache client before creating the database and pass it in as a property `ironCacheClient` in the options object, e.g. `{ironCacheClient: <theClient>}`. `<nameOrPath>` is ignored.
+No support is currently provided for addressing value expiration. ***Note:*** To limit package dependencies, `iron-cache` is a dev dependency not a package dependency.
+If you wish to use `iron-cache` you should make it part of your app package.

+5) `ReasonDB.RedisStore` - Create your Redis client before creating the database and pass it in as a property `redisClient` in the options object, e.g. `{redisClient: <theClient>}`. `<nameOrPath>` is ignored because the name of the cache bucket is tied to client creation.
+No support is currently provided for addressing value expiration, but Redis values do not expire unless an expiration is specifically set.  ***Note:*** To limit package dependencies, `redis` is a dev dependency not a package dependency.
+If you wish to use `redis` you should make it part of your app package.

+6) `ReasonDB.MemcachedStore` - Create your Memcached client before creating the database and pass it in as a property `memcachedClient` in the options object, e.g. `{memcachedClient: <theClient>}`.`<nameOrPath>` is ignored because the name of the cache bucket is tied to client creation.
+No support is currently provided for addressing value expiration.  ***Note:*** To limit package dependencies, `memjs` (the Memcached client) is a dev dependency not a package dependency.
+If you wish to use `memjs` you should make it part of your app package.

+All storage types are referenced in the example and test files, you just need to provide client creation credentials and change the ReasonDB constructor call to test them out.

 See ## Extending ReasonDB for how to add new storage types.
-Configuring with this store will fallback to `ReasonBD.LocalStore` on NodeJS.

 All data stored in ReasonDB, including indexes, is readable as JSON.

+`clear` - Clear storage when creating the database.

+`activate` - Activat eobjects to automatically update the database and indexes when changed. `false` dooes not currently work but is under development.

+`options` - See storage types above for the only current options, which are instantiated storage clients.

 ## JOQULAR - JavaScript Object QUery LAnguage Representation